 History of db+a

-Since setting up his own practice in 2012, db+a, Daniel has co-led research bids with academic partners to win c. £2m in funding from a wide range of funders including the Wellcome Trust, InnovateUK, Natural Environment Research Council, the Urban Land Institute, New Climate Economy, and the Belmont Forum/JPI Europe.
+Since setting up his own practice in 2012, db+a, Daniel has co-led research bids with academic partners to win c. £12m in funding from a wide range of funders including the UK Prevention Research Partnership (led by Medical Research Council), Wellcome Trust, InnovateUK, Natural Environment Research Council, the Urban Land Institute, New Climate Economy, and the Belmont Forum/JPI Europe.